Merging versus Ensembling in Multi-Study Prediction: Theoretical Insight from Random Effects: Problem Definition

-\textbf{Performance Comparison.} Given a test set with design matrix $\mat{X_0}$ and outcome vector $\vec{Y_0}$, the goal is to identify conditions under which multi-study ensembling has lower mean squared prediction error than merging, i.e.
+We compare the performance of the merged and ensemble ridge regression models on a new test dataset, not used for training, with fixed design matrix $\mat{X_0}$ and outcome vector $\vec{Y_0}$ (generated under Model \ref{model1}).
+The goal is to identify conditions under which ensembling has lower mean squared prediction error, conditional on $\mat{X_0}$, than merging, i.e.